 Turn peanut butter and chocolate into delicious no bake candy.
-Peanut butter buckeye candies are a Christmastime must have in our family.
+Homemade peanut butter buckeye candies are a Christmastime must have in our family.

 Buckeyes tastes a lot like Reese’s peanut butter cups, but look even more fun.
 It’s namesake is the nut of the state tree of Ohio, but it is worth making worldwide!

 By now you know that my family runs the chocolate and peanut butter fan club.
 Ok, maybe not officially, but we might as well!